 2½ Old Bank St, M2 7PF

 Not secret but definitely hidden, 1837 can be found sequestered in the basement of Corn Exchange steak restaurant Alston Bar & Beef.
-Speakeasy in style, there are over 60 gins to be tried on the back bar plus a list of classic and bespoke cocktails.
-Alston makes its own cold compound gin infusions in house, and this really is the house speciality.
-There’s wine and beer, too, if you don’t feel like getting ginny with it though.
+Speakeasy in style, there are over 60 gins to be tried on the back bar, plus a list of classic and bespoke cocktails.
+Alston makes its own cold compound gin infusions in the house, and this really is the house speciality.
+There’s wine and beer, too, if you don’t feel like getting ginny with it, though.

 Cathedral St, Manchester M4 3TR